 The formatting of the thesis is determined by the grad school – not the program.
 There are many strict rules, however, the grad school will work with the student if the thesis is submitted before the deadline to allow formatting changes AFTER the thesis is submitted.
 (It is typical that minor changes to the thesis are made after submission.)
 What is in your thesis is between you and your thesis committee.
 The thesis committee must literally sign off on your thesis before it is filed with the grad school.
 A complete grad school guide on the thesis formatting can be found here: https://gradschool.unc.edu/academics/thesis-diss/guide/

 Working backwards, in order to get comments on your thesis you must submit it to your committee at least 2-weeks before your final private defense.
-Once you have passed your private final defense you should work with your committee to schedule your public defense.
-Notify the student services manager to advertise the event and help book a room if necessary.
+In the CBP Curriculum, the oral examination for the Dissertation defense will occur as formal seminar, open to the public, followed by an approximately 30-40 minute private discussion and examination of the work between the members of the Dissertation Committee and student.
+However, the exact length of time is entirely up to the committee.
 Comments/corrections by your thesis committee to your thesis are generally delivered by the committee at/no later than your public defense.
 Remember, you cannot file the thesis with the grad school until your committee has literally signed off on the form.
 Bottom of this page: https://www.med.unc.edu/cellbiophysio/cell-biology-and-physiology-curriculum/student-information/milestones-timeline-and-forms/

 So the timing of these events is up to you and your committee.
 Do not forget the first event (which only you can do) is clicking intent to graduate in your Connect Carolina account. (that deadline is very early in the semester! ~a month into the semester/cycle) https://registrar.unc.edu/academic-services/graduation/applying-for-graduation/